An award-winning journalist breaks down the types of query letters at a freelance writer’s disposal and when to use each to land assignments.

 7. The essay pitch

-Most magazines (and now websites) will assign essays and humor based on the actual work, not a query letter, but some of the national magazines do still consider essay pitches as well, especially if you’ve worked with them before.
-If you’re sending an essay in its entirety, a two-sentence introduction followed by the essay is absolutely fine, and if you’re querying for it, then query like you would any other piece — with a hook, a description of where the essay is going to take the reader and what it’s about, and of course, your credentials.
+If you’re sending an essay in its entirety, a two-sentence introduction followed by the essay is absolutely fine.
+If you’re pitching it before it’s written, then query like you would any other piece—with a hook, a description of where the essay is going to take the reader, and what it’s about.
+And, of course, your writing credentials.

-8. The letter of introduction
+8. The Letter of Introduction

 9. The social media pitch

-And if you’re interested to see how I landed some of mine, go check out my free case studies here in which I dish out all the details.
+Understanding the various types of query letters will help you save yourself some time and land plum assignments.
+And if you’re interested to see how I landed some of mine, go check out my free case studies in which I dish all the details.

 FREE RESOURCE: